anycable/docs.anycable.io/docs/ruby/cli.md

 You only have to tell AnyCable where to find your application code.

 **NOTE:** AnyCable tries to detect where to load your app from if no `--require` option is provided.
-It checks for `config/environment.rb` and `config/anycable.rb` files presence.
+It checks for `config/anycable.rb` and `config/environment.rb` files presence (in the specified order).

 Run `anycable -h` to see the list of all available options and their defaults.

-### Running WebSocket server along with RPC
+## Running WebSocket server along with RPC

 AnyCable CLI provides an option to run any arbitrary command along with the RPC server.
-That could be useful for local development and even in production (e.g. for [Heroku deployment](heroku.md)).
+That could be useful for local development and even in production (e.g. for [Heroku deployment](../deployment/heroku.md)).

 For example: